Is The Schumacher SL1 Red Fuel Lithium Ion Jump Starter As “Average” As Some Say?

 It is clearly all about the ease of use with this battery pack.
 It comes with step by step instructions for first time users, and easy to use design and a clear digital display on the console for all the right information.
 On top of this, there is also an LED light for illumination.

 There are reports that anyone can use this item, with all members of the family learning to jump start their own vehicle with ease.
-An added benefit on the subject of ease of use is the promise that this Schumacher model is lighter than other models of this nature.
+An added benefit on the subject of ease of use is the promise that this Schumacher Red Fuel jump starter is lighter than other models of this nature.
 This means that it should be much easier to transport around.

 There are also no concerns on the safety aspects either despite the demographic and lower-end feel of the unit.
 It handles problems with ease with no apparent risk of short circuiting, surges and other issues.
 It also seems to have a long life on one charge, with 5 jump starts without recharging in one instance.